-Oxfordshire Association for the Blind is fortunate to have a committed board of trustees who bring their professional job skills to aid the charity’s development:
+Oxfordshire Association for the Blind is fortunate to have a committed board of trustees who volunteer their professional job skills and experiences to aid the charity’s development:

 A Professor of Optometry and former Head of Optometry at the Oxford Eye Hospital, Adrian’s experience of working with people with Sight Impairment and his clinical knowledge has been invaluable in the development of the Association.

 Guy became a Trustee of OAB in November 2015.
-He was elected as Chair of Trustees in September 2019, having served as Vice-Chair for 3 years.
+He was elected as Chair of Trustees in September 2019, having previously served as Vice-Chair.

 Guy is Severely Sight Impaired and as such brings to the Board a personal understanding of the issues confronted by someone with a Visual Impairment.